The Blog of Toledo Lucas County Public Library

 Journey in His Shoes

-Posted about 6 days ago by Heather H
+Posted 3 months ago by Heather H

 Though I’ve only been with the Library for (just shy of) four years, I’ve come to truly appreciate and enjoy the diverse workforce that we have within our system.
 Our Library staff is made up of caring, customer oriented, knowledgeable individuals, that’s certain – but what many might not know, is that our staff also come from all walks of life, representing a wealth of experience and diverse interests and passions!